timdeschryver/timdeschryver.dev/content/blog/help-angular-to-make-your-application-faster/index.md

 Don't forget to use the RxJS [`startWith` operator](https://rxjs.dev/api/operators/startWith) to set the initial state.
 Otherwise, the component will receive an `undefined` value because the selector has not been executed yet when the components are initialized.

-> startWith: Returns an Observable that emits the items you specify as arguments before it begins to emit items emitted by the source Observable.
+> `startWith`: Returns an Observable that emits the items you specify as arguments before it begins to emit items emitted by the source Observable.

 ### Detach components from the change detection